 Including a link to your preferred review site in a follow-up email helps online businesses.

 For brick and mortar, politely ask them before they leave.

 Ensure the link you include goes directly to your page, as you want to leave a review as easily as possible.

 However, do not offer discounts or extras for leaving a review.

 It’s illegal to pay for customer reviews.
-If you want to give a discount to returning customers, you should give the same discount to everyone, and not have it be contingent on reviews.
+If you want to give a discount to returning customers, you should give the same discount to everyone and not have it contingent on reviews.

 Seek Professional Assistance

-Remember that fake online reviews can, in fact, be an illegal attack on your business.
+Remember that fake online reviews can be an illegal attack on your business.
 If you need more help and advice dealing with your fake and/or bad review problem, contact LocalBizGuru today.

 For more information on this important issue, here are a few articles on the subject by Jason Brown of Review Fraud